ESA title

 • Highly reliable IoT Mesh Network: The Mesh Network requires zero configuration and allows for ad-hoc and offline communications to be deployed by last mile logistics service providers easily alongside their deliveries.

-The system is designed to be upgraded in a modular fashion, advancing from Proof-of-Concept to Pilot and on to Production.
-At each point along the journey toward production, stakeholders are interviewed to guide development and ensure usability, so that an intuitive user experience can be offered.
+The system is designed to be upgraded in a modular fashion.
+At each point along the journey for any updates, stakeholders are interviewed to guide development and ensure usability, so that an intuitive user experience can be offered.

 Space Added Value

 With the help of space technologies, the underlying blockchain transactions of Track & Trust can be deployed in remote areas with less developed network infrastructure.
-This is relevant for humanitarian aid logistics.
+This is relevant for humanitarian aid logistics and for emergency preparedness.
 A remote IoT-Mesh-Node transports securely authenticated shipment information to one of the IoT-Mesh-Nodes connected to satellite uplinks.
 The shipment updates are then uploaded via a satellite terminal along with GNSS metadata.
 Once data is successfully posted via the assistance of satellite communications, the information is immutably recorded in the blockchain and made available to all the relevant stakeholders through the Track & Trust solution.

 Current Status

-The Demonstration Project officially started in July 2021 and is led by Datarella as consortium lead.
-Datarella is supported by two technology companies including Weaver Labs and OroraTech.
-Requirement analyses were finalized with potential future stakeholders, who include logistics experts and major humanitarian actors.
-Now, based on these requirements as well as, the system and service architecture of Track & Trust, the consortium has developed a system ready for the on-Site Acceptance Tests for real shipments.
-A piloting agreement has been signed with an innovative humanitarian aid organization initiating aid supplies around the world and pilot shipments are being prepared.
+The Demonstration Project started in July 2021 and was led by Datarella as consortium lead.
+Datarella was supported by two technology companies including Weaver Labs and OroraTech.
+Requirement analysis was conducted with potential stakeholders, who include logistics experts and major humanitarian actors.
+Based on the needs and requirements as expressed by the potential customers, the system and service architecture of Track & Trust was developed resulting in the delivery of a system ready for real shipments in remote areas.
+A piloting agreement was signed with an innovative humanitarian aid organization, which initiated aid supplies shipments tracking using Track & Trust.
+Pilot operations were successfully undertaken in Lebanon concluding in March 2025.
+The team is very proud to have successfully executed this pilot in one of the most challenging environments in the world.

 Prime Contractor(s)